Touring

 We recommend guided cycling tours to everybody who seeks complete relaxation and wants to have only one thing on their mind – great cycling.
 Our guides will take care of everything else – navigation, interesting local insights, and technical support.
 Guided tours are also perfect for meeting other enthusiastic cyclers from around the globe and creating life-long friendships.

-The price for the guided ISTRIA TO THE ADRIATIC tour includes:
+The price for the guided ISTRIA TO THE ADRIATIC cycling tour includes:

 Rates are valid per person, based on double occupancy on pre-scheduled departures.
 For individual departures feel free to contact us for the offer.